Parent/FamilyInformation for parents and family members about becoming involved in the education of their children.

 Printed publications about state academic content standards may be purchased from the CDE Press Educational Resource Catalog.

 This Web page includes information about advisory committees and councils mandated by state and federal legislation.

 If you would like to receive e-mails regarding family engagement resources, activities, legislation and more, subscribe to the CAFE listserv by sending a blank message to email@example.com.
 A confirmation e-mail will be sent which you must confirm with a reply.

 If you would like to unsubscribe from the CAFE listserv, send a blank message to firstname.lastname@example.org.
 You will receive a confirmation e-mail to which you must reply to unsubscribe.

 Clearinghouse for Multilingual Documents

 The Clearinghouse for Multilingual Documents (CMD) is a secure database to assist local educational agency (LEA) staff in locating parental notification documents translated into non-English languages.
-Provides information regarding state and federal laws requiring information to be provided to parents in language that is comprehensible to them.
+CMD provides information regarding state and federal laws requiring information to be provided to parents in language that is comprehensible to them.

-Information (Academic Performance Index, enrollment, average class size, and much more) about schools and districts in California.
+(Academic Performance Index, enrollment, average class size, and much more.)

-Web sites that provide information to assist in the building of partnerships among families, schools, and communities.
+These Web sites provide information to assist in the building of partnerships among families, schools, and communities.